Partnering with Industry, Catalyzing Innovation

 Ways to collaborate

-Sponsor a Project - Companies are invited to sponsor a proprietary project in collaboration with KU faculty.
-You will gain access to specialized facilities and renowned catalysis experts under negotiated intellectual property terms.
+Sponsor a Project - gain access to specialized facilities and renowned catalysis experts under negotiated intellectual property terms.

-Contract for Testing Services - Companies can save time and money by contracting technical testing and support services with CEBC's renowned catalysis experts and specialized facilities.
-Company partners will have exclusive access to results and retain full intellectual property ownership
+Contract for Testing Services - Save time and money by contracting testing services with CEBC's renowned catalysis experts and specialized facilities.
+Company retains exclusive access to results and full intellectual property ownership

-Lease Space for Innovation - Companies can also lease space at KU’s incubator facilities for confidential research, which gives access to campus resources.
-Companies can employ KU postdocs and/or their own company employees to lead the research activities.
-Assignments of intellectual property for these endeavors depends on inventorship.
+Lease Space for Innovation - KU offers incubator facilities for research.
+Companies can employ KU postdocs and/or other employees to lead the research.
+Intellectual property assignments depends on on inventorship.

 How does membership work?

-Industry partners provide non-confidential feedback on core projects at CEBC (i.e., those projects funded with federal, state and membership funds).
-In return, our corporate members receive privileged access to science and technology advances from the core projects along with priority IP licensing opportunities.
+Member companies provide non-confidential feedback on core projects at CEBC (i.e., those projects funded with federal, state and membership funds).
+In return, they receive privileged access to science and technology advances from the core projects along with priority IP licensing opportunities.
 Industry partners also have access to faculty expertise, CEBC infrastructure for sponsoring proprietary projects, and the opportunity to closely follow the professional development of students and postdocs.

 Please contact Dr. Christopher Lyon, Administrative Director to learn more.